We’ve prepared these notes to help you find your way through I’m an Engineer, Get me out of here

 Chats can be hectic, but also exhilarating.
 Enjoy the hurly-burly and don’t worry too much about your spelling!

-To help you prioritise questions, the numbers next to each student’s username are how many times an expert has answered them.
+To help you prioritise questions, the numbers next to each student’s username are how many times an engineer has answered them.
 If you see a ‘0’ or ‘1’ there, this student may appreciate your next answer most.

-Remember that anyone with a mortarboard next to their name in a chat is a teacher.
+Remember that anyone with a mortarboard next to their name in a Chat is a teacher.

 Click on a student’s message to address your answer to a particular student.
 Otherwise they may not realise you’ve answered their question, and keep asking it.
 If you get behind on a chat room, it’s better to skip a few questions and get back to the bottom of the screen, otherwise you keep answering questions after the students have gone!
-Moderators have had a lot of practice and they can repeat questions that have been missed.

 Use the ‘Message@[your name]’ option at the top right of the chat window to see only the messages directed at you in real-time.
 This helps to focus on relevant questions during busy chats.

 Be patient.
 Some young people’s turn of phrase and use of language may be different from academic discourse.
 It may take you a little while to understand what they are trying to ask.
 This is especially true when Special Schools are involved.

 Be tolerant.
 Sometimes young people can be over-exuberant online.
 Chat with them and they will usually calm down and engage with you.